Rventur10/Card_Tracker/README.md

 # Pokémon Card Price Tracker

 ## Collection Application
-With the explosive growth of the Pokémon trading card market, I've found bulk buying at conventions to be the most effective way to expand my collection.
-This Spring Boot application modernizes my original trading card tracker to help optimize purchasing decisions at conventions by aggregating pricing data from multiple sources.
+With the craziness of the recent Pokémon trading card market, I’ve found that bulk buying collections is the best way to grow my collection.
+This Spring Boot application updates my original trading card tracker.

 ## Business Application
 This updated version will be written in Java and Kotlin via the Spring Boot framework.
-I plan to find the raw prices and sales volumes via TCGPlayer (PokemonTCG API) and the gradded counte parts via eBay API.
-Ebay will also be the backbone for finding the volume of sales.
+I plan to find the raw prices via TCGPlayer (PokemonTCG API) and the gradded counter parts and the sales volume via eBay API. .

 ## Architecture & Technology Stack